webd-rupam/YourRest-Local-Restaurant/README.md

 Restaurant owners can:
 - 📝 **Manage Menus**: Add, edit, and delete menu items.
 - 🚚 **Track Deliveries**: Monitor and manage customer orders in real time.
+- 🔐 **Restricted Access**: Only selected users with an "admin" role can access the admin panel, ensuring secure and controlled management.

 ### 2. **Order Management**
 - 📦 Customers can place orders for delivery or pickup.